|

 Rail Passes are

-Italy Flexi Rail Card gives you any 4 days, 8 days, or
+Italy Flexi Rail Card gives you any 4 days, 8 days,

 Italy Flexi Rail Card Saver gives you any 4, 8, or 12

-days unlimited train travel in a 1 month period at a great discount
+days unlimited train travel in a 1 month period at a great

 France'n Italy Pass gives you travel in the two most